ni/instrumentstudio-plugins/labview/docs/InstrumentStudio Plug-In Generator Guide.md

       ![Create InstrumentStudio Plug-In](./images/InstrumentStudio%20Plug-In%20Generator%20Guide/Create%20InstrumentStudio%20Plug-In.png)

-   - This will create a new InstrumentStudio plug-in library in the project.
+   - This will create a new InstrumentStudio plug-in library and a PPL build specification for the plug-in in the project.

       ![InstrumentStudio Plug-In Library](./images/InstrumentStudio%20Plug-In%20Generator%20Guide/InstrumentStudio%20Plug-In%20Library.png)